Ravenna Junior/Senior High School

-Ravenna High School is a public high school located in Ravenna, Ohio, United States.
-It is the only high school in the Ravenna School District and serves students primarily in Ravenna and Ravenna Township.
-The school's colors are blue, white, and red and its athletic teams are known as the Ravens.
+Ravenna Junior/Senior High School, previously known as Ravenna High School, is a public high school and junior high school located in Ravenna, Ohio, United States.
+It is the only high school and junior high in the Ravenna School District and serves students in grades 7–12 primarily in Ravenna and Ravenna Township.
+Athletic teams are known as the Ravens.

 History

 The previous home of Ravenna High School from 1923 to 2010.
 It was demolished in 2013.

 Ravenna High School was established in 1858, first meeting in a grocery store along West Main Street before moving to the new Union School building on Chestnut Street after it opened in December 1859.
 The first graduating class from the school was in 1862 and included two students.
 The Union School building would serve as home to all grades in the Ravenna City Schools until enrollment growth necessitated the construction of a new high school building.
-The next building, which stood on what is now Highland Avenue, opened in 1883 with an addition built in 1910.
-The addition still stands as is known as Walnut School, though it is no longer used as a school.
+The first building built exclusively for the high school, which stood on what is now Highland Avenue, opened in 1883 with an addition built in 1910.
+It served as the home of Ravenna High School until 1923.
+That building was later used as an elementary school called Highland Elementary until 1954, while the original 1883 portion was razed in 1955.
+The 1910 addition, often called Walnut School and used for a number of purposes over the years, was razed in 2025 after years of disuse.

 The next home of Ravenna High School, located at the intersection of Clinton Street and East Main Street, opened in August 1923 after an August 1921 groundbreaking.
 It initially contained 28 classrooms, an auditorium, and a gymnasium.
 Additions were added to the building first in 1958–1959 with the Coll Annex on the north side and later in the late 1960s with Whittaker Hall on the south side of the building.
-In 1960, Ravenna Township High School was merged with Ravenna High School.
+In 1960, Ravenna Township High School merged with Ravenna High School.
 Prior to that time, Ravenna High School was often referred to as "Ravenna City High School" to distinguish it from the township school.
+As part of the merger, the Ravens team name was kept, while the school adopted the school colors of Ravenna Township, blue and white.
+Previously, Ravenna City had used blue and maroon as school colors.

 The new building under construction in September 2009 with the Coll Gymnasium in center.